lmc-eu/spirit-design-system/packages/web/src/scss/components/Dropdown/README.md

 DropdownPopover implements the [Placement Dictionary][dictionary-placement] for placement.
 The dictionary values are used as a value of data attribute `data-spirit-placement`, e.g. `data-spirit-placement="top"`, `data-spirit-placement="right-end"`, etc.

-### ⚠️ DEPRECATION NOTICE

-CSS modifiers `DropdownPopover--top`, `DropdownPopover--rightTop`, `DropdownPopover--bottom`, etc. are deprecated and will be removed in the next major release.
-Use `data-spirit-placement` attribute instead.

-[What are deprecations?][readme-deprecations]

 ## JavaScript

 There are two options here.
 Use the trigger element as an anchor or wrap the menu together with the trigger into a `.Dropdown` class.